hoholee12/VirtualSurround-for-normal-headphones/README.md

 https://www.youtube.com/watch?v=_ttYSpt8oiw - some other 5.1 video

-you can also tweak amount of woofer power you want but i suggest you leave everything default to avoid distortion
+you can also tweak amount of woofer power you want but i suggest you leave everything default to avoid distortion if you want that oomph while shooting guns.. try setting woofer preamp to -6dB